AnimeshJha2419/inflationpredictionproject/progress.md

 ### What you plan to do next...
 _Please define explicit goals for each of the remaining weeks (before the presentation is due)_

-- Week 1: Find more data for the dataset and apply the data preprocessing step on it again.
+- Week 1: Find more data for the dataset, apply the data preprocessing and forward selection steps on it again.
 - Week 2: Apply each of the algorithms and find the best prediction by comparing accuracy, Residual Sum of Squares, R-Squared, Residual Standard Error, and bias-varience trade-off.
 - Week 3: Apply final analysis and provide the best algorithm for prediction.
 Creating the documentation and powerpoint.